 Part of this provision has been as a very successful national provider of NPQ programmes over the last four years.
 Beginning in 2017 with the delivery of NPQs for Headteachers, our suite of programmes has now expanded to include programmes for Specialist Teachers, Senior Leaders and also Executive Leaders.
 More recently, a partnership between the Church of England and the Catholic Education Service is also enabling programmes to be delivered more widely as together our school provision represents around 34% of the sector.

-As Programme Officer, you will join our team of Programme Officers who work under the leadership of a Programme Manager. and support the delivery of the Church of England Education Office’s National Professional Qualification program.
+As a Programme Officer, you will support in the delivery of the Church of England’s Education Office’s National Professional Qualification program.

-The team manages the administration and management of the NPQ work, which is currently undertaken in a variety of portfolios – through directly contracted Delivery Partners, through a partnership with TDT and finally a new National Programme delivered directly by the Education Office.
+Working as part of a team, the Programme Manager and Programme Officers manage the administration and management of the NPQ work, which is currently undertaken in a variety of portfolios – through directly contracted Delivery Partners, a partnership with TDT and finally through a new National Programme, which will be delivered directly by the Education Office.

-Working as a team, different Programme Officers may take different focuses or areas of responsibility in order to ensure the consistent delivery of high quality programmes across the country.
-Therefore this role offers an excellent opportunity to develop project management skills over time.
+Within the team, individual Programme Officers may take different focuses or areas of responsibility in order to ensure the consistent delivery of high quality programmes across the country.
+Therefore, this role offers the opportunity to develop project management skills over time in a holistic way.